ardaku/fon/README.md

 ## MSRV

-The current MSRV is Rust 1.70.
+The current MSRV is Rust 1.85.

-MSRV is updated according to the [Ardaku MSRV guidelines].
+Any future MSRV updates will follow the [Ardaku MSRV guidelines].

 ## License

-Copyright © 2020-2024 The Fon Crate Contributor(s)
+Copyright © 2020-2025 The Fon Crate Contributor(s)

 Licensed under any of
  - Apache License, Version 2.0, ([LICENSE_APACHE_2_0.txt][7]